The LTI Standard Integration for Canvas

-The LTI standard (or, Learning Tools Interoperability) is from 1EdTech Consortium (formerly, IMS Global Learning Consortium) that several LMSs adopted to provide interoperability.
-Products that are LTI-compliant can work with any LMS that is also LTI-compliant, as long as the LMS supports the same LTI specification.
+LTI (or, Learning Tools Interoperability) is a standard from the IMS Global Learning Consortium® that several learning platforms have adopted to provide interoperability.
+Applications that are LTI-compliant can work with any platform that is also LTI-compliant, as long as it's a supported version of LTI.

-Canvas supports the most recent release of the LTI standard: LTI 1.3 and LTI Advantage Specification.
-Canvas allows users to use LTI Launch.
-This typical launch process lets LTI-compliant apps launch in an iframe in Canvas.
-Since Canvas supports LTI Advantage, the app can use the improved grade passback and enrollment provisioning services offered by LTI Advantage.
+Canvas supports the most recent releases of the LTI standard: LTI v1.3 and LTI Advantage.
+Canvas allows users to launch into an LTI app from inside Canvas, itself.
+Typically, the app appears inside of an iframe in Canvas.
+Since Canvas supports LTI Advantage, your app can use the improved grade passback and enrollment provisioning services offered by LTI Advantage.

 Many Canvas LTI-compliant apps can be found at Instructure's EduAppCenter portal.
-This portal also contains information about configuring and building LTI apps for Canvas and other LMSs, such as Moodle, Blackboard, and Brightspace.
+This portal also contains information about configuring and building LTI apps for Canvas and other learning management systems, such as Moodle, Blackboard, and Brightspace.

 API Integration for Canvas

-API integration allows products to directly communicate with Canvas through the proprietary Canvas API.
-Users can authenticate into an external product using their Canvas credentials through an OAuth 2.0 workflow.
-Once the product and Canvas authenticate the user, then the product can act on behalf of the user.
-The product can perform functions, such as sending back grades to the user gradebook or creating new assignments, in Canvas programmatically via the Canvas API.
-This is all done while the user is on the product and not in Canvas.
+API integration allows apps to directly communicate with Canvas through the proprietary Canvas API.
+Users can authenticate into an external app using their Canvas credentials through an OAuth 2.0 workflow.
+Once the app and Canvas authenticate the user, then the app can act on behalf of the user.
+This means the app can perform functions, such as sending back grades to the users gradebook or creating new assignments, in Canvas programmatically via the Canvas API.
+This is all done while the user is on the app and not in Canvas.

 Canvas has two different sets of APIs that developers can use to build integrations: the Canvas REST API and the Canvas GraphQL API.
 The Canvas GraphQL API is more recent and new features from Canvas will be primarily developed in GraphQL.
 However, the GraphQL API does not currently include all of the same requests that the REST API covers.
 For example, scopes that are enforced via a Canvas developer key only address REST API requests.